Code-Institute-Submissions/Tango-de-Maret/README.md

 ## Features

-* A fixed header - navigation between 4 pages.
+* A fixed header - navigation between 4 pages, fixed, so the user can always navigate.
 * Home - has an introduction to tango, introduction to Maret's dream about tango and a brief over-view of the history of the dance.
 * Classes & Events - an overview of where and when do classes and events take place.
+* Facebook icons- to navigate to the mentioned organisation's facebook communities.
 * About Me - a biography of Maret.
 * Contact - a contact form.
 * Footer - simple copyright footer.